AbdelkarimChamlal/instaPostBOT/README.md

 # instaPostBOT

-this is a bot coded using python, its task is to chose a random picture from a folder and post it to instagram
+**this is a bot coded using python, all it does is post a picture from a specified folder to Instagram.**

+## Use case?
+going on a holiday ? have a meme profile?...etc.  all you have to do is save what you want to post to a folder and the bot will take sure to post them later one by one.

+## Installation

-please note this bot is using a non official instagram API "instagrapi" you can install it by running the command
+please note this bot is using a non official Instagram API [instagrapi](https://adw0rd.github.io/instagrapi/) you can install it by running the command

-"pip install instagrapi"
+    pip install instagrapi

+## Configuration
+to configure the bot first thing is to open:

+    configs.py

-all you need to run this bot is to change the username and password in the configs file and also change the sleep duration to what you want the sleep duration in seconds
+make sure to change the username and password to yours

+    username = "username"
+    password = "password"
+also make sure to change the picsFolderPath to yours

+    picsFolderPath = "C://Users//UserName//Desktop//instaBot//pics//"
+you also can change the duration between every post

+    sleepDuration = random.randint(3600, 6 * 3600)

+it is set by defaults to post every hour to 6 hours, you can change that either to a fixed period or random

+## Notes

-also make sure to change the absulote path to the images folder make sure the images you want to post respect the ration aspect that instagram puts.
+ 1. Please make sure the images you provide respect Instagram's image aspect Ratio.

-after configuring the bot
-all you have to do to run in is to start the run.py folder

-please note that this is a 20min project, so there may be problems that you may run into in that case you can submit your  bugs and i will do my best to take a look at them and fix them as soon as possible.
+ 2. please note that this is a 20min project, so there may be problems that you may run into.
+ 3. you take full responsibility for running this bot because it is using unofficial API.

+## Run The BOT

+you can simply run this bot by running the following command

+    python run.py

+## NEXT?
+well I will add more features every now and then to this project, posting videos, reels and stories.
+*or you can do that and commit it :3*